 Sam Houston has seen the gamut of the wrestling business and life from battling demons and doing hard time in prison.
 He now seeks personal salvation, something that will allow him to come to terms with his past.

 Michael Smith was born in Texas, back in October 1963.
-He was raised around the business by his father, Aurelian “Grizzly” Smith, who had made a name for himself in the NWA days of the ’50s.
+He was raised around the business by his father, Aurelian "Grizzly" Smith, who had made a name for himself in the NWA days of the ’50s.
 The Smith family was prolific in the business.
-Michael’s half-brother Aurelian Jr. is better known as wrestling psychology mastermind, Jake “The Snake” Roberts — someone who has made a considerable name for himself in the business of professional wrestling.
-His sister is also someone of note in the business, having worked her career in the WWF under the ring name Rockin’ Robin.
+Michael’s half-brother Aurelian Jr. is better known as wrestling psychology mastermind Jake "The Snake" Roberts — someone who has made a considerable name for himself in the business of professional wrestling.
+His sister is also someone of note in the business, having worked her career in the WWF under the ring name of Rockin’ Robin.
 The Smiths were wrestling through and through, and Michael told me about his childhood years around the business.

 "When I knew I was going to wrestle, I was in the second grade.
 That’s when I first started knocking around the ring.”

 Houston continued, “I was at the matches every night I could be there.
-My dad was one half of The Kentuckians, so I was running around the back, the whole nine yards.
+My dad was one half of The Kentuckians, so I ran around the back, the whole nine yards.
 So my friends growing up weren’t Alan down the block or Joe that lived around the corner.
 My friends were Danny Hodge and Dick Murdoch, the guys that were in the dressing room.
-Those were my buddies, you know?”
+Those were my buddies, you know?"